“Our skills are perishable; if we don’t use them, we lose them.” (Pennington, 2013)

 According to Clausing and Snyder (2012), validity is the “extent to which a test or other assessment technique measures the learner qualities (knowledge or skills) that it is meant to measure” (p.
 483).

 Reliability, on the other hand, is “a condition of validity; the extent to which a test or test item consistently and accurately produces the same results or scores when given to a set of learners on different occasions, marked by different assessors, or marked by the same assessors on different occasions” (Clausing & Snyder, 2012, p.
 483).

 Currently, the FSD’s approach to skill sheet evaluation varies somewhat based on the program area and delivery method.
 In some cases, students’ competency is deemed either successful or unsuccessful, or pass/fail.
-Performance is measured by completion of an assignment or lack of completion as described in the individual skill sheet/performance checklist.
-(Link to example yes/no Skill Sheet.)
+Performance is measured by completion of an assignment or lack of completion as described in the individual skill sheet/performance checklist (Sample Yes/No Skill Sheet).

 In other program areas, individual practical skills have been weighted as being Critical, Major or General, and the passing score is set at 75%.
 If a candidate is unsuccessful in completing a Critical skill, it will result in a deduction of 26%, which by default means that the candidate has failed the evaluation.
-Deductions for failure to satisfactorily complete a Major skill will result in a deduction of 13%, while an error in completing a General Skill will result in a 6% deduction.
-(Link to example weighted Skill Sheet.)
+Deductions for failure to satisfactorily complete a Major skill will result in a deduction of 13%, while an error in completing a General Skill will result in a 6% deduction (Sample Weighted Skill Sheet).

 The FSD also currently utilizes a couple of different approaches to skill sheet completion.
 Specifically, in some program areas, skill sheets are completed electronically via a system called Questionmark.
 In many other areas, however, skill sheet completion is paper-based.
 Since the process for submitting completed practical skill sheets varies somewhat, the JIBC Manager or Coordinator responsible will be able advise you as to the correct process.